VladimirKheifets/PHP-class--columnOperations/readme.md

 ##### columnAdditionArr($numArr)

-Parameter:<br>$numArr - (integer) an array of summands<br>or null, in case this method is called in the сolumnMultiplication method, gets the value from a private field:<br>numArr
+Parameter:<br>$numArr - (integer) an array of summands or null, in case this method is called in the сolumnMultiplication method, gets the value from a private field: numArr

 Assigns a value to private fields:<br>maxColumn - (integer)